Paragon

 Here are some common step types that can get you started building workflows:

-• Integration actions - perform an action in your users' connected app account, like sending a Slack message or querying contacts from Salesforce
+Integration Actions: Perform an action in your users' connected app account, like sending a Slack message or querying contacts from Salesforce

 Along with the Connect API, Workflows are one of two primary ways to build integrations with Paragon.